peterlholm/danbots-live/README.md

 The following fixtures initiate a new db

-sysuser.json:
+demo.json:

+## Users

+danbots/Danwand1: Django admin
-sysadm: general system administration
-clinicadm1: a administrator at the clinic dentist1/Danbots1: a dentist
+sysadm/Sysa1111: general system administration clinicadm1/Clin1111: a administrator at the clinic dentist1/Dent1111: a dentist

 peter: superuser